 The Bachelor of Arts degree program in art and design is defined as a general liberal arts degree.
 The BA degree is ideal for the student who desires a liberal education with a strong emphasis in art.
 Students enrolling in the BA degree program are required to complete a five-course core curriculum.
 These courses are Drawing I, 2D Foundations, 3D Foundations, and two art history courses.
-Students are encouraged to select an area of concentration for the BA degree (studio art, visual communication design, or industrial design), or may opt to pursue a general course of study.
-The BA degree consists of 36 hours in art and design, of which 27-30 are in studio and 6-9 in art history.
+Students select a major and concentration for the BA degree.
+For the Studio Art major, students may choose to concentrate in Ceramics, Painting, Printmaking, Photography, or Sculpture.
+For the Design major, students may choose to concentrate in Visual Communication Design or Industrial Design.
+The BA degree consists of 36 hours in art and design, of which 27-30 are in studio/design and 6-9 in art